Azure/aksArc/preview/GPU/gpu-preview.md

 - If you allocate more worker nodes than available GPUs, this causes a VM leak (the VM appearing in off state).
 This VM has no impact on the cluster and should be cleaned up by either running remove-akshcicluster or uninstall-akshci.
 This issue will be resolved in an upcoming release.
 - On a cluster with 4 GPUs, if you start off with 1 worker node enabled with GPU, then scale up to 4 nodes, the set-akshcinodepool command incorrectly reports that cluster does not have enough resources however, all the worker nodes are properly created.

-Graphical Processing Units (GPU) are used for compute-intensive workloads such as graphics and video rendering in High Performance Computing (HPC), deep learning and more.
+Important: The GPU-enabled node pools feature is still in preview and some scenarios are still being actively validated and tested; you might notice some behavior that is different from what is described in this preview document.

 ## Before you begin

-If you are upgrading from an older preview version that is running GPU-enabled node pools on AKS on Azure Stack HCI or Windows Server, make sure you remove any workload clusters running GPU.
-In addition,
+If you are updating AKS from an older preview version that is running GPU-enabled node pools, make sure you remove all workload clusters running GPU before you begin.

-Important: The GPU-enabled node pools feature is still in preview and some scenarios are still being actively validated and tested; you might notice some behavior that is different from what is described by the preview documents.

 ### Step 1: Uninstall the Nvidia host driver